 - Must be eagle certified, and/or be actively participating in the certification process.

 - Show evidence of responsible citizenship through meaningful involvement in the community or civic activities.

 - Must disclose any and all scholarships received and the amounts.

 - Must provide a copy of your and your parent’s or guardian’s most recent tax return.
 If you or your family has unusual circumstances (such as loss of employment), please note it.

 To apply for the Jo Bob Hille Memorial Scholarship return the following application and required attachments to:

-Applications for the first year of the scholarship and required attachments must be received by March 1st at the address below.
-Applications to renew the scholarship must be received by January 15 at the address below.
+Applications for the first year of the scholarship and required attachments must be received by February 1st, 2023 at the address below.

 5223 East 41st Street North